qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![17_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/17_chart-builder.png#thumbnail-40)

 ## Maps
 Maps are a great way to display geographic or address information.
-Mapping is available for any **Address** and **US Address** field in a web form or can be built from a collection of data columns containing address information.
+Mapping is available for any **Address** or **US Address** field in a web form, or for a Geolocation Group in a dataset.

 After selecting **Geo Maps** as a chart type, you can give you map a name, then select the type of map you’d like to create.
 At the current time, we support bubble and dot maps.